serokell/xrefcheck/README.md

 ## Configuring

-Configuration template with all options explained can be dumped with
+Configuration template (with all options explained) can be dumped with:

 ```sh
 crossref-verify dump-config